-So you collected your first social listening data.
-Mentions about your company, brand, competitors or just discussions relevant to your business.
+So you’ve started to collect social listening data: mentions about your company, brand, and competitors, or discussions that are relevant to your business.
 But what’s next?
-You probably ask yourself – what can I do with all this fancy statistics and data.
-Well, I’m telling you there are many ways you can leverage the data.
-Here are the applications for social listening to help you understand how you can use the Internet monitoring data to improve your customer satisfaction and grow your sales.
+You’re probably asking yourself – what can I do with all these fancy statistics and data?
+Well, there are many ways you can leverage this information.
+Here are some applications for social listening to help you better understand how you can use the data you collect to improve customer satisfaction and grow your sales.

 1. Customer Service

-Customer service is a very popular application of social listening and a very effective one as more and more people make complaints on social media, seek for solutions for their problems and commend brands for good service.
-Customers find it much easier to post a status on Facebook or Twitter rather than try to reach an automated call center or wait ages for a response to a query sent via e-mail.
+Customer service is a very popular application of social listening and a very effective one at that, as more and more people start to use social media as the place to make public complaints, find solutions to their problems, and commend brands on good service.
+Customers find it easier to post a status on Facebook or Twitter rather than try to reach an automated call center and wait for ages to get a response regarding an inquiry sent via e-mail.

-This trend gives brands a wide space for responding and reacting with customers who encounter problems.
-Internet monitoring can improve a quality of your customer service through digital channels.
-People hate waiting and being ignored.
-They got used to getting everything as fast as possible.
-They want to be served right here and right now.
-That’s why the time matters when it comes to customer service.
+This trend gives brands plenty of legroom for responding and reacting to customers who encounter problems.
+Social media monitoring can improve the quality of your customer service through digital channels.
+People hate to wait and be ignored.
+They’ve gotten used to getting everything as fast as possible.
+They want to be serviced right here and right now.
+That’s why timing matters when it comes to customer service.

-With social listening you can collect these queries and complaints once they are published and consequently react immediately.
+With social listening, you can collect these questions and complaints as soon as they’ve been published and react immediately.

-One of the most spectacular customer service stunts was presented by Virgin Trains, the company that knows how to do social media.
-One of their passengers traveling from Euston to Glasgow had an emergency situation in toilet.
-He was out of toilet paper while he needed it the most.
-What would you do in such situation?
-He played his cards well and tweeted about it, informing the company about the problem.
+One of the most spectacular customer service stunts came from Virgin Trains, a company that knows how to do social media.
+They had a passenger traveling from Euston to Glasgow who got caught in an emergency situation in the bathroom.
+He was out of toilet paper when he needed it most.
+What would you do in a situation like this?
+The passenger played his cards and tweeted about it, informing the company about the problem.

-The social media manager that tweeted back to the passenger behaved professionally and immediately took care of the issue providing the customer with toilet paper.
+The social media manager that tweeted back to the passenger reacted professionally and took care of the issue immediately, providing their passenger with toilet paper.

-Here is another example of an unsatisfied with a customer service client who did not abstain from making a complaint on Twitter about bad customer service in the golf club.
-He tweeted about this without tagging the company in a tweet, however a polite answer appeared on the next morning.
+Here is another example of an unsatisfied customer who also did not hesitate to post a complaint on Twitter about his poor customer service experience at the golf club.
+He tweeted about this without tagging the company.
+However, a polite response appeared the next morning.

 @frankiemuniz Thank you for choosing to play here, we are sorry to hear this happened and our team will be in contact with you to discuss.